 The constant drum beat of change continues in the trust industry.
 The demands of financial advisors and their clients for independent trust companies to provide beneficiary centric services continue.
 The rise and use of an advisor friendly trust company continues.

 Our capitalist system rewards those that adapt.
+The best trust companies treat financial advisors like a celebrity.
 The trust industry over the past four hundred years was able to ignore that fact.
 To the benefit of trust beneficiaries and their financial advisors this fact no longer exists.
 Independent trust companies, founded on frustration with traditional bank trust departments, provide innovative and collaborative trustee service models.
 Control and choice are the facts of the day.
 The demands of detailed and efficient trustee services with ease of use separates the trust company winners from the losers.
 An advisor friendly trust company remains the leader in providing financial advisors and beneficiaries with client centric services.

 Financial advisors focus on helping clients navigate the perils of the financial markets with a balance on their financial plans remains intact.
 There remains a large source of new assets which advisors can reach - trust assets held at traditional bank trust departments.
 Historically, managing trust assets for independent financial advisors was cumbersome.
 Learning the ropes, so speak, required a dedicated mind and a wide band of time.
 The trust industry kept the knowledge away from financial advisors.
 Today, for the first time, a roadmap of trust law and the trust industry to assist financial advisors in managing trust assets now exists.
 Any advisor friendly trust company should provide such information advisors and their clients.
 Information leads to knowledge providing for wisdom.